QuestionsContact Susan Collet

 - Upper students may wear other color leotards, in approved styles, on virtual class days

 - White socks optional

-- Black, grey, or white fitted T-shirt worn tucked in
+- Black, grey, or white fitted T-shirt, must be tucked in

-- Black dance tights with feet, worn with dance belt undergarment and rolled with a belt at waist
+- Black footed dance tights rolled on a belt with dance belt undergarment

 - Girls: Black full-length circular skirt* (not chiffon wrap-around)